campbell000/blog/content/articles/how-to-tell-if-an-anime-is-awful.md

   <span class="titleImageCaption text--secondary">A screenshot of a mobile game based off of the "Fate" anime series, in which you can pay real money for a CHANCE to acquire a digital character.
 Marvel at how the developers made this interface as bewildering as possible.</span>
 </div>

-There are insane dollar amounts at stake for these anime studios and the monetization of their female anime characters, so there's obviously intense pressure to cram as many lewd waifus in mainstream anime shows as possible.
+In other words, there are insane dollar amounts on the line for these anime studios when they monetize their female characters.
+This leads to intense pressure to cram as many lewd waifus into mainstream anime shows as possible.
 Honestly, from a purely-financial standpoint, anime studios would be foolish not to.

 **But unfortunately, I don't think these anime studios realize, or care,  that there are negative consequences to stuffing your anime with tons of fanservice-y, bland waifus where they don't belong.**